 Pie Minister (Pies)

-This trendy Bristolian chain restaurant specialises in yummy free range meat pies (oh and there’s veggie ones and ‘lighter’ 440 calorie ones too).
-They have a big focus on sustainability, a cool, contemporary designed interior, and they do take-away pies too.
+This trendy Bristolian chain restaurant specialises in delicious, affordable free-range meat pies (oh and there’s veggie ones and ‘lighter’ 440 calorie ones too).
+They have a big focus on sustainability, and they do take-aways, too.

 Shake Shack (Burgers)

-Didn’t expect to have these guys on the list – a nice surprise!
-This American burger chain is rumoured to be Obama’s favourite, and the Cardiff one was the first UK one outside London.
-They also use free-range bacon, Neals Yard organic cheeses and Jimmy’s Farm sausages!
+Didn’t expect to have these guys on the list – but actually, they pay careful attention to the way they source their meats.
+This American burger chain is rumoured to be Obama’s favourite, and the Cardiff one was the first UK one outside London – and they use free-range bacon, Neals Yard organic cheeses and Jimmy’s Farm sausages!